UmbrellaNex/Random-Number-Game/README.md

 # Random-Number-Game
-This is my first Git Repository
+This is my first Git Repository\n
-Aythor - Karan
+Author - Karan